Updated on 2026/01/22

 researchmap

-• Correction to: Periostin secreted by cancer‑associated fibroblasts promotes cancer progression and drug resistance in non‑small cell lung cancer.
-International journal
+• Periostin secreted by cancer-associated fibroblasts promotes cancer progression and drug resistance in non-small cell lung cancer.
+Reviewed International journal

 Fumiaki Takatsu, Ken Suzawa, Shuta Tomida, Yin Min Thu, Masakiyo Sakaguchi, Tomohiro Toji, Masayoshi Ohki, Shimpei Tsudaka, Keiichi Date, Naoki Matsuda, Kazuma Iwata, Yidan Zhu, Kentaro Nakata, Kazuhiko Shien, Hiromasa Yamamoto, Akiko Nakayama, Mikio Okazaki, Seiichiro Sugimoto, Shinichi Toyooka